Preservation Awards

 Nicholson Wall at St. Martins and Gravers Lanes - 2021 Winner

-The Nicholson Wall at the corner of St. Martins Lane and Gravers Lane is a new construction.
-It was recognized with a preservation award nevertheless, since the form and materials of this newly constructed wall were carefully chosen to relate to the aesthetics of Chestnut Hill.
+The Nicholson Wall at the corner of St. Martins Lane and Gravers Lane is new, but it was recognized with a preservation award nonetheless.
+The form and materials of this newly constructed wall were carefully chosen to relate to the aesthetics of Chestnut Hill.
 The historic resource preserved with this project is the neighborhood itself.

-Creation of the wall originated with the City of Philadelphia’s federally funded project to resurface streets and install/upgrade American with Disabilities Act (ADA) curb ramps.
+The wall’s creation originated with the City of Philadelphia’s federally funded project to resurface streets and install/upgrade Americans with Disabilities Act (ADA) curb ramps.
 If built as originally planned, with a 12-inch concrete cheek wall and regrading of the landscaped area behind the wall for a new concrete sidewalk and ramp, this could have significantly altered and adversely impacted the landscape’s aesthetics.
-In addition, the root system of neighboring property’s extensive, well-maintained garden would also have been damaged.
+In addition, the root system of the neighboring property’s extensive, well-maintained garden would also have been damaged.

 Inspired and informed by neighbor Joe Nicholson’s foresight, ingenuity, and expertise, neighbors and the City’s in-house construction staff devised an alternative scheme to better relate to the community.
 An ADA-compliant ramp, sidewalk, and cheek wall were constructed in a manner that saved the existing landscaping embankment, and a short, handsome retaining wall was built to hold the embankment.
-The retaining wall was built of Wissahickon schist, evoking the architecture of the area.
-The result is a corner that is both accessible and also adds to the character and beauty of the area.
+The retaining wall was constructed of Wissahickon schist, evoking the area’s architecture.
+The result is a corner that is both accessible and adds to the area’s character and beauty.

 Pastorius Park Restoration Projects - 2021 Winner

-In 2021 Friends of Pastorius Park (FOPP), led by Tracy Gardner, embarked upon an ambitious plan to restore the plantings and vistas of Pastorius Park.
-They did so with the goal of not only preserving Frederick Peck’s original Olmsted-inspired Pastorius design, but also to expand the diversity and resilience of the park’s trees and shrubs for the future.
+In 2021, Friends of Pastorius Park (FOPP), led by Tracy Gardner, embarked upon an ambitious plan to restore the plantings and vistas of Pastorius Park.
+They did so with the goal of not only preserving Frederick Peck’s original Olmsted-inspired Pastorius design but also expanding the diversity and resilience of the park’s trees and shrubs for the future.

-FoPP replaced the old upper boundary hedge, 195′ of overgrown and bare space (primarily invasives) with 65 Sweetbay Magnolias.
+FOPP replaced the old upper boundary hedge, 195′ of overgrown and bare space (primarily invasives), with 65 Sweetbay Magnolias.
 The other old moat hedge was an overgrown and leggy mix of boxwood and inkberry.
-FoPP had Belk Gardens replace this mixed hedge with a uniform hedge of Summersweet – native hedges that will be pruned and maintained by FoPP, contribute seasonal interest with fragrant flowers, seed pods, and changing leaf color, and will benefit pollinators, birds, and other wildlife in the park.
+FOPP had Belk Gardens replace this mixed hedge with a uniform hedge of Summersweet—native hedges that will be pruned and maintained by FOPP, contribute seasonal interest with fragrant flowers, seed pods, and changing leaf color, and benefit pollinators, birds, and other wildlife in the park.

-Additionally, to restore the amphitheater as a more formal space (an ‘outdoor room’) as it was originally designed to be, FoPP had Laurel Hill Gardens install flanking perimeter beds of a Wissahickon style mix of broadleaf evergreens and flowering shrubs and trees. this planting plan reflects the stylization found in landscapes designed by Frederick Peck. the new perimeter beds replace previously ‘wooded’ areas in the amphitheater that were in poor shape.
+Additionally, to restore the amphitheater as a more formal space (an ‘outdoor room’) as it was initially designed to be, FOPP had Laurel Hill Gardens install flanking perimeter beds of a Wissahickon-style mix of broadleaf evergreens and flowering shrubs and trees.
+This planting plan reflects the stylization found in landscapes designed by Frederick Peck.
+The new perimeter beds replaced previously ‘wooded’ areas in the amphitheater that were in poor shape.

-In May, in consultation with Paul Meyer and Rob Fleming, FoPP began a pilot project in the ongoing restoration of Pastorius at the Roanoke/W. Abington entrance to the park.
-Large islands of invasive plants that had long blocked original park vistas and created an unsafe, tunnel-like entrance to the park here were removed by FoPP arborist Erik Werner (The Hedgerows Arborist Services).
-FoPP volunteers created new planting beds and ultimately installed 29 new native shrubs in this area as well as at the Lincoln Dr. entrance to the park.
-After encouraging fundraising by FoPP, and matching grants from CHCA’s Greenspace committee, 39 diverse new trees were planted in the pilot project vicinity and at the Lincoln Dr. entrance this fall.
+In May, in consultation with Paul Meyer and Rob Fleming, FOPP began a pilot project to restore Pastorius at the park’s Roanoke and West Abington entrances.
+Large islands of invasive plants that had long blocked original park vistas and created an unsafe, tunnel-like entrance to the park here were removed by FOPP arborist Erik Werner (The Hedgerows Arborist Services).
+FOPP volunteers created new planting beds and ultimately installed 29 new native shrubs in this area and at the Lincoln Dr. entrance to the park.
+After encouraging fundraising by FOPP and matching grants from Chestnut Hill Community Associations’s Greenspace Committee, 39 diverse new trees were planted in the pilot project vicinity and at the Lincoln Dr. entrance this fall.

 Springfield Township Preservation Ordanace - 2019 Winner

-After the recent loss of several notable historic buildings, and years of work, on December 11, 2019 Springfield Township took a bold step towards preserving its history and architectural heritage with innovative tools to discourage demolition of historic resources and attractive preservation incentives.
+After the recent loss of several notable historic buildings and years of work, on December 11, 2019, Springfield Township took a bold step towards preserving its history and architectural heritage with innovative tools to discourage the demolition of historic resources and attractive preservation incentives.

-Established in 1743, Springfield Township has an abundance of historic resources, but enjoyed no municipal historic preservation protections or incentives until now.
-The idea of implementing a local historic preservation ordinance in Springfield Township began in earnest with the 1980 demolition of the 59 year-old, 150-room Whitemarsh Hall, and has been a goal of the Springfield Township Historical Society since its inception in 1985.
-However, it was the surprise demolition of the 63 year-old Medinger House in 2017 that provided the impetus to finally enact preservation protections here.
+Established in 1743, Springfield Township has abundant historic resources but has enjoyed no municipal historic preservation protections or incentives until now.
+Implementing a local historic preservation ordinance in Springfield Township began in earnest with the 1980 demolition of the 59-year-old, 150-room Whitemarsh Hall.
+It has been a goal of the Springfield Township Historical Society since its inception in 1985.
+However, the surprise demolition of the 63-year-old Medinger House in 2017 finally provided the impetus to enact preservation protections here.

-Following public outcry over the loss of Medinger House, and the realization of the potential to lose much more, the Township Planning Commission created an Historic Preservation Subcommittee in 2018.
-Chaired by Planning Commission member Amanda Helwig, the Subcommittee also included members of the Chestnut Hill Conservancy, the Springfield Township Historical Society, and the Montgomery County Planning Commission, and was aided by the Pennsylvania Historical and Museum Commission.
+Following public outcry over the loss of Medinger House and the realization of the potential to lose much more, the Township Planning Commission created a Historic Preservation Subcommittee in 2018.
+Chaired by Planning Commission member Amanda Helwig, the Subcommittee included members of the Chestnut Hill Conservancy, the Springfield Township Historical Society, and the Montgomery County Planning Commission.
+The Pennsylvania Historical and Museum Commission helped to aid it.

-The ordinance amends the Township’s Zoning Code to establish a Historic Resource Overlay District in order to “promote, protect and facilitate the preservation of resources of historic significance and to preserve the historic values in the Township environment.”
+The ordinance amends the Township’s Zoning Code to establish a Historic Resource Overlay District to “promote, protect and facilitate the preservation of resources of historic significance and to preserve the historic values in the Township environment.”
 The ordinance seeks to encourage a valuable balance between development and preservation, creating an “opt-in” historic overlay district and a historic resource commission to oversee ordinance implementation.
-Owners of historically significant structures who “opt-in” to the special historic overlay district receive broader flexibility regarding what they can do in the historic structure, but any proposed changes to the exterior of the building (including teardowns) have to be approved by an Historical Commission.
+Owners of historically significant structures who “opt-in” to the special historic overlay district receive broader flexibility regarding what they can do in the historic structure.
+Still, any proposed changes to the exterior of the building (including teardowns) have to be approved by a Historical Commission.

-The ordinance also adds a new Chapter (No. 46) to the Zoning Code entitled “Historic Resources”, which which establishes the Historical Commission, the criteria for Historical Resource designation, an Historic Resource Inventory, procedure prior to demolition, and procedures applicable to violations, penalties and enforcement.
+The ordinance also adds a new Chapter (No. 46) to the Zoning Code entitled “Historic Resources,” which establishes the Historical Commission, the criteria for Historical Resource designation, an Historic Resource Inventory, a procedure prior to demolition, and procedures applicable to violations, penalties, and enforcement.

-Board President Jeff Harbison described that this ordinance “allows owners of historically significant buildings to access more flexible use and zoning restrictions in exchange for a higher obligation to maintain the exterior, and agreeing not to tear it down.
-It’s an opt-in program, although once listed that recognition remains through subsequent ownership.
-We hope this will be something that increases the value of these historic resources.”
+Board President Jeff Harbison described this ordinance as “allowing owners of historically significant buildings to access more flexible use and zoning restrictions in exchange for a higher obligation to maintain the exterior and agreeing not to tear it down.
+It’s an opt-in program, although once listed, that recognition remains through subsequent ownership.
+We hope this will increase the value of these historic resources.”

 The Township will now create its Historical Commission and draft an initial list of properties that are likely to meet criteria for historic designation.